Tudor Rose Antiques & Interiors

 The Oldest building in Petworth

 Probably the oldest and certainly the most beautiful building in Petworth, it made the perfect venue.
-The building dates back to the late 1500’s, and is the perfect backdrop to display a treasure trove of fine antiques.
+The building dates back to the late 1500’s and was originally an ale house.
+At the beginning of the 20th century it became an antique shop, making it probably the longest standing antique shop in the town.
+It is the perfect backdrop to display a treasure trove of fine antiques.

 Moving with the Changing Times